-- 39. The string is targeted at anyone interested in music nearly the whole world.
+- 40. The string is targeted at anyone interested in music nearly the whole world.
 One can envisage a subset consisting those who might want a .music address say those who are interested professionally in music.
 Even so the class is huge, going much wider than the recording industry of the world.
-Is any significant portion of that subset, or even of the world recording industry, likely to suffer a material detriment to its rights or legitimate interests? - 40.
-I think the answer on the evidence is clearly no. As the Applicant observes there is "Inadequate opposition even with A2IM."
-Only 18 label members (out of 210 in all) wrote supporting letters 8.5%.
-I have no idea how big these companies are.
-Numerically they are of course a much smaller proportion of the world Indie population and still less of the world record company industry.
+Is any significant portion of that subset, or even of the world recording industry, likely to suffer a material detriment to its rights or legitimate interests? - 41.
+I think the answer on the evidence is clearly no. Only 18 label members (out of 210 in all) wrote supporting letters 8.5%.
+They are of course a much smaller proportion of the world Indie population and still less of the world record company industry.
 They do not amount to a significant portion of the community targeted.